Kannur Rajan

 Kannur Rajan (24 June 1940 – 7 April 1995) was a music composer from Kerala, India.
 Though his songs are less in numbers, they are noted as emotional and nostalgic in the Malayalam film songs.
-He was the father-in-law of currently famous music director / singer, Sharreth.
+He was the father-in-law of celebrated music director, Sharreth.

 Early life

-Kannur Rajan was born in a poor family in Kakkad near Kannur.
+Rajan was born in a poor family in Kakkad near Kannur.
 He entered Malayalam cinema in 1974 with his first music composition for the film Mister Sundary.
 He then composed films for around 50 films, working with all major lyricists and singers of Malayalam film industry.
 He was married twice.
-He had 2 sons in the first marriage.
+He had 3 sons in the first marriage with Swarnalatha.
 Then he married Vilasini and had three children.
-He died suddenly due to a massive heart attack while composing for a film titled 'Kokkarakko' on 7 April 1995, aged 55.
-Malayalam film director K. K. Haridas was his brother in law.
+He died suddenly due to a massive heart attack while composing for a film titled Kokkarakko on 7 April 1995, aged 55.
+Malayalam film director K. K. Haridas was his brother-in-law.